ManthonyP-CyberDude/UTA-MCC-CYBER-PT-11-2020-U-C/Week 11 - Network Security/Homework/SubmissionFile.md

     1. A criminal hacker tailgates an employee through an exterior door into a secured facility, explaining that they forgot their badge at home.

-        Answer:
+        Answer: Avoid sharing professional information on social media.

     2. A zero-day goes undetected by antivirus software.

-        Answer:
+        Answer: When a user installs anti-virus software.
+Generally, the program is an older/basic version of the software that requires updates to protect the system.
+A zero-day attack/exploit occurs when a cyberattacker compromises the system since it hasn't updated to its latest protection library.
+You could also think about the hardware itself; a new computer without installed protections is vulnerable to any form of exploit until it's updated appropriately.
+Here are several defensive measures which can protect you against zero-day attacks that are zero-day protection integrated with Microsoft Windows 2010, Next-Generation Antivirus (NGAV), patch management, and putting in place an incident response plan.

     3. A criminal successfully gains access to HR’s database.

-        Answer:
+        Answer: 1.
+Usa a firewall 2.
+Install antivirus software 3.
+Install an anti-spyware package 4.
+Use complex passwords 5.
+Keep your OS, apps and browser up to date 6.
+Use encryption.

     4. A criminal hacker exploits a vulnerability within an operating system.

-        Answer:
+        Answer: 1.
+Keep your anti-virus, software, and operating system up to date 2.
+Look before you leap 3.
+Don't click on emails or download attachments from unknown senders 4.
+Update patches.

     5. A hacktivist organization successfully performs a DDoS attack, taking down a government website.

-        Answer:
+        Answer: First line of defense should be a Web applicaton firewall (WAF).
+This device can protect you site against the most vicious DDOS threst.
+These firewalls with DDos support redirects malicious traffic to other content delivery networks, distributing the load away from the server.
+You can user your firewall in conjudtion with a website scanner or some other intrusion detection system to identify malicious bot traffic and remove malware promptly.

     6. Data is classified at the wrong classification level.

-        Answer:
+        Answer: Data is classified according to its sensitivity level-high, medium, or low.
+A best practice is to user labels for each sensitivity level that make sense for your organization.

     7. A state sponsored hacker group successfully firewalked an organization to produce a list of active services on an email server.

-        Answer:
+        Answer: Avoid acquiring technology from companies based in nations that pose a threat;  1.
+Isolate internal networks from the internet 2.
+Share cyberthreat information with other organizations 3.
+Enhance employee cybersecurity awareness programs, including testing worker knowledge of best IT ssecurity practices.

-2. Name one method of protecting data-at-rest from being readable on hard drive.
+8. Name one method of protecting data-at-rest from being readable on hard drive.

-    Answer:
+    Answer: AES

-3. Name one method to protect data-in-transit.
+9. Name one method to protect data-in-transit.

-    Answer:
+    Answer: Symmetric encryption with a set session key

-4. What technology could provide law enforcement with the ability to track and recover a stolen laptop.
+10. What technology could provide law enforcement with the ability to track and recover a stolen laptop.

-   Answer:
+   Answer: Stepss in a successful recovery
+    1. The owner of the laptop must contact law enforcement and file a theft report.
+Log into the Absolute Customer Center and report your laptop as missing.
+    2. The ATR team uses advanced forensice technology to locate the laptop and possibly identify who has it.
+They share this information with local law enforcement, who recover the computer.
+3. The laptop is returned to you ASAP.

-5. How could you prevent an attacker from booting a stolen laptop using an external hard drive?
+11. How could you prevent an attacker from booting a stolen laptop using an external hard drive?

-    Answer:
+    Answer: Password encryption.
+If someone has physical possession of your laptop, passwords are not much help.
+They can use a guest account (unless you disabled it), boot your PC with a different operating system (linux), or remove the hard drive and install it in another PC.
+Encryption is the only viable defence.

 #### Firewall Architectures and Methodologies

 1. Which type of firewall verifies the three-way TCP handshake?
 TCP handshake checks are designed to ensure that session packets are from legitimate sources.

-  Answer:
+  Answer: Circuit-filtering Firewall/Statefull Firewalls

 2. Which type of firewall considers the connection as a whole?
 Meaning, instead of looking at only individual packets, these firewalls look at whole streams of packets at one time.

-  Answer:
+  Answer: Next Generation Firewall

 3. Which type of firewall intercepts all traffic prior to being forwarded to its final destination.
 In a sense, these firewalls act on behalf of the recipient by ensuring the traffic is safe prior to forwarding it?

-  Answer:
+  Answer: Packet Filtering Firewall

 4. Which type of firewall examines data within a packet as it progresses through a network interface by examining source and destination IP address, port number, and packet type- all without opening the packet to inspect its contents?

-  Answer:
+  Answer: Packet Filtering Firewall

 5. Which type of firewall filters based solely on source and destination MAC address?

-  Answer:
+  Answer: Packet Filtering Firewall